Frequently asked questions

 - Program Kickoff: approximately 6 hours total (various training sessions)

 - Post-launch support from the AMA: 6 to 12 months

 - Scale and sustainability: ongoing for your organization

-What is the AMA MAP BP Dashboard?
+What is the AMA MAP Hypertension Dashboard?

 At a glance, these metrics show the results the organization is achieving with the program and assist in monitoring to ensure results are sustained over the long term.